 Will you support me and the cause of Alexandra’s Family Fund for FSHD?
 If that answer is a yes and you would like to support me and my cause, you can do so by donating directly to my family fund.
 To do so you will need to click on the JustGiving link just below, to ensure that your donations go straight to Alexandra’s Family Fund for FSHD.
 The Donate Now button at the top will go straight to the Charity and will not directly go to my family fund.

-- You can ‘like’ and follow Alexandra’s Family Fund for FSHD’s journey through their Facebook Page.
+You can follow Alexandra’s Family Fund for FSHD’s journey through their Facebook Page.